groupdocs-viewer/GroupDocs.Viewer-Docs/java/getting-started/system-requirements.md

 url: viewer/java/system-requirements
 title: System Requirements
 weight: 3
-description: "GroupDocs.Viewer for Java system requirements."
+description: "GroupDocs.Viewer for Java does not require any external software to be installed such as Microsoft Word, Microsoft Excel or Microsoft PowerPoint for file rendering."
 keywords: "system requirements, groupdocs viewer java"
 productName: GroupDocs.Viewer for Java
 hideChildren: False